Database of known security vulnerabilities in various PHP projects and libraries

 link: A link to the official security issue announcement (HTTPS links are preferred over HTTP ones);

 reference: A unique reference to identify the software (the only supported scheme is

 branches: A hash of affected branches, where the name is the branch name (like

 2.0.x), and the value is a hash with the following entries:

-time: The date when the security issue was fixed or null if the issue is not fixed yet (most of the time, the date of the merge commit that fixed the issue in the following format
+time: The date and time in UTC when the security issue was fixed or null if the issue is not fixed yet (most of the time, the date of the merge commit that fixed the issue in the following format

 2012-08-27 19:17:44) -- this information must be as accurate as possible as it is used to determine if a project is affected or not;

 versions: An array of constraints describing affected versions for this branch (this is the same format as the one used for Composer --